PurpleOranges/sleepy-kanye/README.md

 # Setup
 Edit the `.env` file with your information.
-You can get your API_ID and API_HASH from https://my.telegram.org/
+You can get your "API_ID" and "API_HASH" from https://my.telegram.org/

 # Running
 Currently, you must start and stop the program manually.